September 6, 2017

-APPEA Chief Executive Dr Malcolm Roberts said the data confirms how significant LNG exports are to sustaining Australia’s economic growth.
+Dr Roberts said the data confirms how significant LNG exports are to sustaining Australia’s economic growth.

-“Australia’s LNG projects will deliver decades of economic growth, jobs and exports,” Dr Roberts said.
+“Australia’s LNG projects will deliver decades of economic growth, jobs and exports with the value of our exports expected to increase by around $9 billion to $32 billion next year,” he said.

-“With Australia’s abundant supplies of natural gas, the outlook should be extremely positive.
-But for LNG to continue to be a pillar of the nation’s economy amid challenging market conditions and growing competition from other suppliers, exploration and development must be fostered, not restricted.
+“For LNG to continue to be a pillar of the nation’s economy amid challenging market conditions, exploration and development must be fostered, not restricted.

 “The industry urges a pause in the flurry of industry bashing and a sober focus on co-operative action to reduce the cost and risks of producing gas for the domestic market.”